kaerus/arango-client/README.md

 Updates
 -------
 2012-12-16
 * Using home rolled Promises/A+ (https://github.com/promises-aplus/promises-spec) instead of Q.
+* onFullfill can now receive multiple arguments from resolved promises, promise.resolve(result,headers,code).
 2012-12-12
 * Included the Promise framework by KrisKowal at https://github.com/kriskowal/q.
 * As of ArangoDB v1.1 the session API has been scrapped so it has been removed from the client.